yiping-allison/dotfiles/opt/README.md

 ## Zen Browser

+> [!TIP]
+> You only need to install Zen manually if you're on an NVIDIA card (graphics connection issue in logs).
+> Flatpak version is working fine on my non-NVIDIA machine.

 1. Install Zen browser manually from the [website](https://zen-browser.app/download/).
 2. Extract files, etc.
 3. Move the extracted files into the directory you want.